Orban faces perfect economic storm of his own making

 Soft landing, hard landing

 The jury is out on whether Hungary will face a soft or a hard landing.
-Former MNB deputy governor Akos Peter Bod, an advisor to opposition parties in the 2022 campaign, expects a hard landing as the country’s exposure to the energy shock is higher than its neighbours, due to strong dependence on Russian energy sources and the lack of investments in energy efficiency due to distorting price caps.
+Former MNB deputy governor Akos Peter Bod, an advisor to opposition parties in the 2022 campaign, expects a hard landing, as the country’s exposure to the energy shock is higher than its neighbours, due to strong dependence on Russian energy sources and the lack of investments in energy efficiency due to distorting price caps.

 The energy use of Hungary’s industry remains one of the highest in Europe, while the share of insulated homes is one of the lowest.
 In 2016 the EU gave Hungary some HUF500bn for insulating homes but the government decided to use the money for similar projects in the public sector, with mixed results.